campbel/gae-ng-seed/README.md

 ###Kickoff the e2e scenario tests

-Included is the setup for the e2e testing courtesy of angulars scenario testing framework.
+Included is the setup for the e2e testing courtesy of angular.
 Travel to http://localhost:8080/test/e2e/runner.html when the GAE dev server is running to kickoff a run.
 A demo of this is available at http://gae-ng-seed.appspot.com/test/e2e/runner.html